Augmented Reality has experienced a surge in its usage across different industries.

 This seems to give augmented reality an advantage.

-AR comes to existence in two ways: Hardware and Software, and these could also point to the areas where there are investment opportunities in this technology.
+AR comes into existence in two ways: Hardware and Software, and these could also point to the areas where there are investment opportunities in this technology.

 Every technology requires physical components to be implemented.